On the phase diagram of the multiscale mean-field spin-glass: Abstract

 \section{Abstract}

-{In this paper we study the phase diagram of a Sherrington-Kirkpatrick (SK) model where the couplings are forced to thermalize at different times scales.
+{In this paper we study the phase diagram of a Sherrington-Kirkpatrick (SK) model where the couplings are forced to thermalize at different time scales.
 Besides being a challenging generalization of the SK model, such settings may arise naturally in physics whenever part of the many degrees of freedom of a system relaxes to equilibrium considerably faster than the others.
 For this model we compute the asymptotic value of the second moment of the overlap distribution.
-Furthermore, we provide a rigorous sufficient condition for an annealed solution to hold, identifying a high temperature region.
-In addition, we also prove that for sufficiently low temperature the solution must present a number of replica symmetry breaking levels at least equal to the number of time scales already present in the multiscale model.
+Furthermore, we provide a rigorous sufficient condition for an annealed solution to hold, identifying a high temperature, {or weak coupling}, region.
+In addition, we also prove that for sufficiently {strong couplings} the solution must present a number of replica symmetry breaking levels at least equal to the number of time scales already present in the multiscale model.
 Finally, we give a sufficient condition for the existence of gaps in the support of the functional order parameters. }

-\keywords{Multiscale spin-glasses, Replica Symmetry Breaking, Disordered Systems, Statistical Mechanics}
+\keywords{Multiscale Spin-Glasses, Replica Symmetry Breaking, Disordered Systems, Statistical Mechanics}